Endometrial cancer usually affects women after menopause.

 If endometrial cancer is in a very early stage, fertility preservation treatment can sometimes be used.
 Magnetic resonance imaging (MRI) is done to determine whether the tumor has spread, and a fertility specialist is consulted.

 Fertility preservation treatments include

 Use of a progestin (a synthetic drug similar to the hormone progesterone) to shrink the tumor instead of a hysterectomy

 Sometimes hysterectomy without removing the ovaries

 Progestin can be taken by mouth or be given through an intrauterine device Intrauterine Devices (IUDs) Intrauterine devices (IUDs) are small, flexible, T-shaped plastic devices that are inserted into the uterus.
-An IUD is left in place for 3, 5, 7, or 10 years, depending on the type, or until... read more (IUD) that releases a progestin (levonorgestrel)
+In the United States, 12% of women who use contraception use IUDs.
+IUDs are popular... read more (IUD) that releases a progestin (levonorgestrel)

 When a hysterectomy is done, menstruation stops because the uterus has been removed.
 However, if the ovaries are not removed and women are premenopausal, a hysterectomy does not cause menopause because the ovaries continue to produce hormones.
 Also, when the ovaries are not removed, a woman can use her eggs (and advanced fertility treatments, including having someone else carry the pregnancy) to have children.